mercy-git/ButterflyImagesClassification/README.md

  'copper tail'

  Basic Model:
- We built a CNN Model to classify the chess images with the specified conditions.
+ We built a CNN Model to classify the butterfly images with the specified conditions.

 The total parameters used is 294296 which is < 300000.
 Totally 3 layers are used as mentioned: